 BA in Elementary Education, MEd in Curriculum and Instruction, EdS in Educational Leadership and Policy Analysis, and PhD in Educational Leadership and Policy Analysis.

-Jill began her career as a 2nd and 3rd grade teacher, and later spent time as a literacy coach.
-She spent seven years as an educational consultant for schools across Missouri.
-During this time, she provided professional development for the components of reading, reading data and analysis, and reading interventions.
-She also assisted schools in implementing RTI/MTSS as a system, and facilitated the development of curriculum around state standards.
-She spent nine years in administration at the building and district level.
+Jill began her career as a 2nd and 3rd-grade teacher and later spent time as a literacy coach.
+Additionally, Jill spent nine years in administration at both the building and district levels.
+She has spent many years as an educational consultant for schools across Missouri.
+She provides professional development for the components of reading, reading data and analysis, and reading interventions.
+She also assists schools in implementing RTI/MTSS and facilitates the development of curriculum around state standards.
+She is the author of the book, Matching Reading Data to Interventions: A simple tool for elementary educators.

 21 Years Experience